A-safarji/water_quality/README.md

 ## General info
 AKN is a material testing laboratory that focuses on water quality tests and classification.
 Our next step, to expand the business research and development that to start a project to automate the water classification process.
 Access to safe drinking-water is essential to health, a basic human right and a component of effective policy for health protection.

+## Problem understanding
+The weight of wrongly classifying sample to potable is equal to wrongly classifying to not potable, if not how to find a good measure for the relation.

 ## Objectives